preeyonuj/Pose-Estimation---A-comparative-study/README.md

-# Implementation and Comparison of OpenPose Model on UAV Dataset
+# Implementation and Comparison of Pose Estimation Models on Unmanned Aerial Vehicle (UAV) Dataset
 The project focuses on implementing the OpenPose model and fine-tuning it using the UAV-Human dataset.
 The goal is to compare the performance of the fine tuned OpenPose model with two other pose estimation algorithms, namely  BlazePose and MoveNet, using the same dataset.

 ## Repository Structure